 Why live in Almere and Lelystad?

 The area has a modern architectural aesthetic and residential areas are spacious, thoughtfully planned around schools, parks and shopping areas.
-Typically, houses here have more space and housing prices are significantly lower than in Amsterdam, which is easily accessible by public transport or car.
+Typically, houses here have more space than in Amsterdam, which is easily accessible by public transport or car.